devtheJigyasa/jigyasanews.ai/README.md

 <p align="center"><strong>Intelligence That Verifies.</strong></p>

 <p align="center">
-  Arixion AI is a verification-first AI engine that filters digital noise through layered analysis to surface trustworthy, verifiable insights.
+  A verification-first AI experience designed to filter digital noise, analyze claims, and surface more trustworthy, verifiable insight.
 </p>

 ---

-## What is Arixion AI?
+## Overview

 Arixion AI is built for a digital world flooded with fast, noisy, and often misleading information.

-Instead of simply generating answers, Arixion AI focuses on **verification first**.
-It is designed to analyze claims, filter weak or untrustworthy signals, and help users move closer to information they can actually trust.
+Instead of focusing only on answer generation, Arixion AI starts with **verification first**.
+It is designed to inspect claims, filter weak signals, and guide users toward information they can trust more confidently.

-The core idea is simple:
+**Core idea:**

-**Noise in → analysis and filtering → verifiable insight out.**
+**Noise in → analysis and filtering → verifiable insight out**

 ---

-## Why it matters
+## Why Arixion AI

-Modern information systems optimize for speed, virality, and engagement.
-Truth is often buried under repetition, bias, and low-quality sources.
+Modern information systems are optimized for speed, virality, and engagement.
+In that environment, truth is often buried under repetition, bias, and low-quality sources. [page:52]

-Arixion AI aims to reverse that flow by making verification the starting point, not an afterthought.
+Arixion AI aims to reverse that flow by making verification the starting point rather than an afterthought.
+Its product direction is built around trust, clarity, and credibility. [page:52]

 It is designed for people who want:
 - More signal, less noise
 - Clearer reasoning behind outputs
-- Trustworthy, verification-oriented AI experiences
+- Trust-oriented AI workflows
-- A product philosophy built around truth filtering, not hype
+- A product philosophy built around verification, not hype

 ---

-## Core features
+## Core Features

 - Verification-first AI workflow
 - Layered filtering and analysis pipeline
 - Claim-focused reasoning
 - Trust-oriented output design
 - SIFT-style verification guidance
-- Clean, modern interface for research and scanning workflows
+- Clean interface for scanning and research workflows
 - Foundation for future source-checking and credibility systems

 ---

+## Current Product Direction

+The current Arixion AI project is positioned as a verification-first product with a structured interface for scanning claims, guiding user verification behavior, and building a more trustworthy AI experience.
+The repository README and project presentation both reflect that verification-centered positioning. [page:52]

+This makes Arixion AI closer to a trust-and-credibility layer for information than a generic chatbot product. [page:52]

+---

-## Product philosophy
+## Product Philosophy

 Arixion AI is not just another AI assistant.

-It is a product built on the belief that the future of intelligence depends on **credibility, transparency, and verification**.
+It is built on the belief that the future of intelligence depends on **credibility, transparency, and verification**.

-Its brand promise is captured in one line:

 > **Intelligence That Verifies.**

 ---

-## Brand system
+## Brand System

-### Brand name
+### Brand Name
 **Arixion AI**

-### Former name
+### Former Name
-**JigyasaNews.AI**
+**JigyasaNews.AI** [page:52]

 ### Tagline
-**Intelligence That Verifies.**
+**Intelligence That Verifies.** [page:52]

-### One-line description
+### One-Line Description
-Arixion AI is a verification-first AI engine that filters digital noise through layered analysis to surface trustworthy, verifiable insights.
+Arixion AI is a verification-first AI engine that filters digital noise through layered analysis to surface trustworthy, verifiable insights. [page:52]

 ---

-## Visual identity
+## Visual Identity

-### Logo direction
+### Logo Direction
-The logo is designed around:
+The visual direction is based on:
-- A **magnifying glass** to represent investigation and scrutiny
+- A **magnifying glass** for investigation and scrutiny
-- A **layered funnel structure** to represent analysis, filtering, and refinement
+- A **layered funnel structure** for analysis, filtering, and refinement
-- A minimal, geometric form suited for startup, SaaS, and AI product use
+- A minimal geometric form suited to startup, SaaS, and AI product branding [page:52]

-### Color palette
+### Color Palette
-- **Primary:** `#2563EB` — trust, intelligence, signal
+- **Primary:** `#2563EB` — trust, intelligence, signal [page:52]
-- **Accent:** `#10B981` — verified, truth, confidence
+- **Accent:** `#10B981` — verified, truth, confidence [page:52]
-- **Background:** `#0F172A` — deep slate for product UI and landing pages
+- **Background:** `#0F172A` — deep slate for product UI and landing pages [page:52]
-- **Text primary:** `#E5E7EB`
+- **Text Primary:** `#E5E7EB` [page:52]
-- **Muted text:** `#9CA3AF`
+- **Muted Text:** `#9CA3AF` [page:52]
-- **Borders / lines:** `#1F2937`
+- **Borders / Lines:** `#1F2937` [page:52]

 ### Typography
-- **Headings / logo:** Inter or Poppins, semibold to bold
+- **Headings / Logo:** Inter or Poppins, semibold to bold [page:52]
-- **Body:** Inter regular
+- **Body:** Inter regular [page:52]

 ---

-## Getting started
+## Getting Started

-### Clone the repository
+### Clone the Repository

 ```bash
 git clone https://github.com/JigyasaQuest/arixion-ai.git
 cd arixion-ai
 ```

-### Open the project
+### Run Locally

-If this project is currently built as a static front-end experience, open the main HTML file in your browser or run it with your preferred local dev server.
+If the project is currently built as a static front-end experience, open the main HTML file directly in your browser or serve it locally with a simple development server. [page:52]

 Example:

 ```bash
 python -m http.server 8000
 ```

 Then visit:

 ```bash
 http://localhost:8000
 ```